Requiem for the Red God

 By Mike Bennighof, Ph.D.

 Red God of War is a “real wargame” — with hexes and counters and attack factors and defense factors and a combat results table.
-There’s an old guard of wargamers who really like this type of game, but we took our focus off them many years ago.
-We're busily correcting that oversight, among many others, and that's why we brought Red God of War back into print.
+There’s a hard core of wargamers who really like this type of game.

 It plays like the best sort of traditional wargame: Both sides have the opportunity to attack, there’s a desperate struggle that may or may not be redeemed by the timely arrival of reinforcements.
-It’s a very solid game design and a really good game.
+It’s a very solid game design and great two-player fun.

-He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
-There is only one copy of Leopold.
+He lives in Birmingham, Alabama with his wife and three children.
+He misses his Iron Dog, Leopold.
+There was only one copy of Leopold.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.